 Most methods have been tested for both problems formulated in Euclidean space and on surfaces including moving surfaces and also moving domains.

-The code documentation of DUNE-FEM master is genereated using Doxygen.
+For the underlying C++ code there is also a documentation of DUNE-FEM master is generated using Doxygen.

 There is one main publication describing some of the underlying principals and giving some examples and we ask all users of DUNE-FEM to cite in publications using DUNE-FEM:

 A. Dedner, R. Klöfkorn, M. Nolte, M. Ohlberger: “A generic interface for parallel and adaptive scientific computing: Abstraction principles and the DUNE-FEM module”.
 Computing Vol. 90, No. 3, pp. 165–196, 2011 November 2010.

 The full repository is hosted on our GitLab instance.
-The master branch is the current trunk version.
 In order to use a stable release, please check out the corresponding branch.

-All the known issues of DUNE-FEM can be found on the online bug traker.
+All the known issues of DUNE-FEM can be found on the online bug tracker.
 Please use it to report any bug.

 - Andreas Dedner (Warwick Mathematics Institute, University of Warwick, UK)